nehamalhotra23/Sports_league/README.md

 ## Description

-_In this application team can sign up for new account and create playerbots. _
+_In this application a team can sign up for a new account and create a team roster from a set of playerbots. _

 ## Setup/Installation Requirements

 - _Clone this repository https://github.com/nehamalhotra23/sports_league.git_
-- _Go to sports_league_frontend directory and run "npm i" && "npm run start"_
+- _Go to sports_league_frontend directory and run "npm i" && "npm run start"
-- \_In sports_league_api directory run below steps in order
+- In sports_league_api directory run below commands in order
   1. rails db:create
   2. rails db:migrate
   3. rails db:seed and navigate to http://localhost:3000\_